 FRC LabView Example

-The navX-MXP AutoBalance LabView example shows how to make small modifications to the LabView “FRC RoboRIO Robot Project” using the “Mecanum Robot” configuration to implement collision detection.
+The navX-sensor AutoBalance LabView example shows how to make small modifications to the LabView “FRC RoboRIO Robot Project” using the “Mecanum Robot” configuration to implement collision detection.

 Place the NavX main vi on the block diagram and set it up to your needs.
 The default sample rate is 50Hz.
 You may need to process faster for your situation.
 For the SPI, I2C and USB connections the max sample rate is 200Hz.

-The Teleop.vi is modified to feed the Linear Acceleration to a threshold detector to determine if a collision has occured.
+The Teleop.vi is modified to feed the Linear Acceleration to a threshold detector to determine if a collision has occurred.